2024 East Carolina University Wind Conducting Symposium

 Dr. Staub came to ECU from Iowa State University where he served as Assistant Director of Bands with duties including assisting with the Cyclone Marching Band and conducting the Symphonic and Concert Bands.
 Staub has also taught public school in Austin, Texas at Grisham Middle School.
 While there, he co-conducted the Grisham Middle School Symphony Orchestra at their performance at the Texas Music Educators Association Convention.

 In addition to his formal teaching positions, Dr. Staub is highly in demand as a clinician, adjudicator and conductor.
-His residencies have included Michigan State University, New Mexico State University, UNC-Wilmington, Duke University, the University of Georgia, Western Washington University, and the University of Puget Sound.
+His residencies have included the University of Akron, Michigan State University, New Mexico State University, UNC-Wilmington, Duke University, the University of Georgia, Western Washington University, and the University of Puget Sound.
 In 2010, he participated in the West Point Conducting Workshop where he guest conducted the West Point Band in concert.
 In 2017, Staub served as one of the conductors for the World Youth Wind Orchestra Project in Schladming, Austria.
 Since 2015, Dr. Staub has served as conductor of the Symphonic Band at the New England Music Camp in Sidney, Maine.

 Staub received his Doctor of Musical Arts from Northwestern University, where he was a conducting student of Mallory Thompson; his master’s degree in conducting from Michigan State University, where he was a student of Kevin Sedatole; and his undergraduate degree from Arizona State University, where he studied euphonium with Sam Pilafian and conducting with Gary Hill.
 In 2018, Dr. Staub received the ECU Alumni Association Outstanding Teaching Award.
 In 2019, he received the East Carolina Creed faculty award for Integrity.
 Staub is a member of NCMEA, CBDNA, Pi Kappa Lambda, and Phi Kappa Phi and is an honorary member of Tau Beta Sigma, Kappa Kappa Psi and Phi Mu Alpha Sinfonia.